jrygeorge/CrossstitchProject/README.md

 # Cross-Stitch Pattern Generator

 # NOTE :
 # Make sure to delete EVERYTHING when youre done!!
-EKS (the control plane) isn't free !!
+EKS (the control plane) isn't free !! (including the network interfaces)
-# including the network interfaces !

 [Flask App that generates a crossstitch pattern given an image and other parameters.
 Hosted on EKS (in ECS) with S3 to store the files]